5 highly unusual Australian native plants for your garden - Minimalist Gardener

 5 highly unusual Australian native plants for your garden

-Australia’s native plants are full of surprises.
-Beyond the familiar grevilleas and correas is a group of species that feel almost otherworldly — flowers that move, petals with fringes like embroidery, metallic colours, strange pollination tricks and shapes you don’t see anywhere else.
+Australia's native plants are full of surprises.
+Beyond the familiar grevilleas and correas is a group of species that feel almost otherworldly.
+There are flowers that move, petals with fringes like embroidery, metallic colours, strange pollination tricks and shapes found nowhere else on earth.

-These plants aren’t just bushland oddities.
+These plants are not just bushland oddities.
 Many are available from native nurseries and grow beautifully in home gardens with the right conditions.
 If you want something that stops people in their tracks, these five natives bring a genuinely unusual twist to any planting scheme.

 1. Triggerplant (Stylidium graminifolium)